SamyMounir/SamyMounir/README.md

 - 🌱 I’m currently reading **[Deep Learning (Adaptive Computation and Machine Learning series)](https://www.deeplearningbook.org/)**

-- 📫 You can reach to me by my email: Samy.Mounir01@gmail.com or directly on [LinkedIn](https://linkedin.com/in/samy-mounir)
+- 📫 You can reach out to me by my email: Samy.Mounir01@gmail.com or directly on [LinkedIn](https://linkedin.com/in/samy-mounir)

 - 📄 If you want to know more about my experiences don't hesitate to check my [CV](https://drive.google.com/file/d/1vZFu6_Pi4tuoT-MsObvjShwS0ZxDpjBg/view?usp=sharing)